bilyv/cotim/README.md

 ## 📞 Support

-For support, email is ntwaribrian262@gmail.com or open an issue in the repository.
+For support, email support@coti-projects.com or open an issue in the repository.